 “It’s an increasingly difficult time for most artists to find sustainability for their art, especially in the early years.
 As a progressive and experimental group, we’ve relied upon an organic approach to achieving our early visions and growth.
 So to receive the backing from BIMM and the influential/successful individuals involved within the award process is a huge shot in the arm to our ambitions both principally and financially.
 This investment will help us realise further creativity in our expanding live experience that otherwise may not have been possible at this stage in our careers.”

-The decision to grant them this award was made by invited industry advisers, including the Chair of BASCA, Crispin Hunt and A&R icon, Muff Winwood who generously gave their time to support the award in liaison with A&R Consultant, Julian Deane (Raygun Music).
+The decision to grant them this award was made by invited industry advisers, including the Chair of The Ivors Academy, Crispin Hunt and A&R icon, Muff Winwood who generously gave their time to support the award in liaison with A&R Consultant, Julian Deane (Raygun Music).
 Julian explains how they came to choose the winner:

 “It was a joy to be a part of this inaugural alumni award and getting to hear so much talent from graduates across the various BIMM colleges.
 The decision was tough, but I’m confident The Physics House Band are deserving of the award.
 They are making so much happen on their own and – to my ears – they’re making incredibly exciting cross-genre music.
 The standard of submissions was very high, and some shortlisted acts will be invited onto an alumni artist development programme with further advice on offer.”

-Speaking about the award, Crispin Hunt the Chair of BASCA (British Academy of Songwriters, Composers & Authors ):
+Speaking about the award, Crispin Hunt the Chair of the Ivors Academy:

 “Timing is everything in the development of an artist, and it’s vital that emerging artists get the right advice and financial support they need, early in their career.
 It’s great news that BIMM have decided to extend their programme of support to alumni with this Artist Award and the high quality of applicants shows the potential of artists who choose to spend time at BIMM developing their songwriting, which is something I’m obviously very passionate about.”